Why You Should Never Pour Grease Down the Drain

 Why Is Grease Bad for Drains?

-Grease solidifies once it cools off.
-Sure, it might flow out of the pan and down the drain, but in a few minutes the grease solidifies in the pipes and acts as a sticky trap for gunk and debris.
+The grease solidifies once it cools off.
+Sure, it might flow out of the pan and down the drain, but in a few minutes, the grease solidifies in the pipes and acts as a sticky trap for gunk and debris.
 Over time this blockage can clog the pipes or slow the drain.
 Grease also wreaks havoc on local sewer systems and septic tanks.
 Significant amounts of grease in sewers (fatbergs!) have even clogged neighborhood sewer systems.

 What to Do with Leftover Cooking Grease